-3.11 As shown below, it is anticipated that 34% of the Authority's borrowing requirement will be exposed to interest rate risk at the end of 2022/23.
-This could rise to 69% by the end of 2025/26, should no further fixed rate borrowing be undertaken:
+- 3.9 Interest rate risk is the risk of an adverse movement in interest rates which leads to a rise in borrowing costs or lost opportunity costs.
+The Authority measures this risk against its temporary and variable rate borrowing and any requirement which has yet to be financed (i.e. its under-borrowed position). - 3.10 As shown below, it is anticipated that 42% of the Authority's borrowing requirement will be exposed to interest rate risk at the end of 2023/24.
+Based on current capital programme spend forecasts, this could rise to 71% by the end of 2026/27, should no further fixed rate borrowing be undertaken: